amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-6-while-loops.md

 ### Introduction

-It is not uncommon for a program to run a set of instructions repeatedly.
-Programming languages all provide some construct for repeatedly executing a set of statements.
-These are known as **loops**.

-There are a few different ways to repeat code.
-For C# developers, the first construct to learn is known as the while loop.
+Ever faced a situation where a piece of code in your app needs to run over and over again?
+Think back to those battle demos we did earlier—they only ran for one turn.
+But what if we wanted them to keep going until someone wins?
+In programming, we use **loops** to make instructions repeat.

+Imagine these scenarios:

+- Playing each song in a playlist until you reach the end.
+- Adding up the prices of items in your cart, one by one, to get the total.
+- Printing out every student's name in a class roster.

+One type of loop in C# is called a **while loop**.
+This loop will keep running a set of instructions while a certain condition is true.

-**While loops** look similar to if statements in that they have a keyword, a condition, and an associated code block.
-However, a while loop while repeatedly execute as long as the specified condition is `true`.
-That means somewhere in the loop, there needs to be a statement that will change the condition to evaluate to `false`.
+A while loop is similar in structure to an if statement.
+It has a keyword, a condition, and a block of code.
+The key difference is that a while loop repeats as long as the condition remains true.
+Therefore, you will need a statement inside the loop that will eventually make the condition evaluate false, or else the loop may run forever!

 **Example**